After Catching On To Scam Attempt, Woman Wants To Warn Others Against Norton Security Impostor; 'It Started Getting Stranger And Stranger'

-CHICAGO (CBS) — Now to a consumer warning from a CBS 2 viewer who contacted us about a suspicious email that almost cost her big time.
+CHICAGO (CBS) — A CBS 2 viewer contacted us about a suspicious email that almost cost her big time.
 Morning Insider Tim McNicholas shows us the red flags so you can stay scam-free.

-“It scared me that I fell for it initially,” Brenda Clark said.READ MORE: Police Shooting That Killed Anthony Alvarez Again Centers Around Foot Chase; New Policy Could Be Coming In Days
+“It scared me that I fell for it initially,” Brenda Clark said.READ MORE: Nearly 15,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

 Clark knows a thing or two about money after spending 20 years in the banking industry.
 That includes the tricks that fraudsters use to scam you out of your hard-earned money.